Cyparissus: As initiation myth

+Similarly, the myth was used to explain the connection of the cypress tree to mourning and sorrow.
+Forbes-Irving has argued that the cypress as tree of mourning was mostly a Roman tradition, with little evidence of it playing such a role in Greek society.
+It is possible however that the earlier Greek source of Cyparissus's myth diverged significantly from the surviving later ones, and was originally used to explain the connection of the cypress to Apollo specifically.

 In botany

 The word Cupressus was used to describe a genus of cypress trees; this genus was first described in the 18th century by the Swedish biologist Linnaeus.
 In modern times there is a taxonomic debate regarding which species should be retained in the genus Cupressus.